vBoBv/cosmosring/Assignment/iscg7420-Assignment1/DEVELOPER-JOURNAL.md

+## September 23rd 2020 - Started @ 12:00am

+Tweaking website, Estimation: --

+- Deleted database and all migrations
+- Started fresh migration to fix customer and order manager sign up

 ## September 22nd 2020 - Started @ 8:30pm

 Tweaking signing up for customer and order manager, Estimation: 2 hours

 - Added view for customer sign up and order manager to sign up
 - Added template for customer sign up and order manager to sign up
+- Removed Address table and merged it with Customer table

 Stopped @ 12:00am